FRC8516/Crescendo-2024-Master/README.md

 These values can be adjusted in the `Constants.java` file.

 ## Updated During Season
- -Updates during week zero
+* Updates during week zero
- -Changes during the LSR event
+* Changes during the LSR event